sunpy/sunpy.org/about/project.rst

 SunPy Project
 =============

-The **SunPy project** is the organization which maintains the SunPy library and sponsored affiliated packages.
+The **SunPy Project** is the organization which maintains the SunPy library and sponsored affiliated packages.
 Its primary goal is to *facilitate and promote the use and development of a community-led, free and open-source solar data-analysis software based on the scientific Python environment*.

 The organization is described in `SEP-2`_, and consists of the Project Custodians, a Steering Committee appointed by the Project Custodians, an advisory board, with community roles supported by developers who contribute to any package under the organization.

-**Anyone is welcome to participate in the SunPy organization.**
+**Everyone is encouraged to participate in the SunPy Project.**

 The goal of the Steering Committee is to lead the overall structure and direction of the SunPy Project while the lead developer works with the developer community to implement it.
 The Advisory Board publicly posts the `minutes`_ from each of their meetings.